single-cell-data/mams/specification.md

 # Feature Annotation class (VAR)

-**General description:** `VAR` obects are matricies or data frames with the same number of features as its corresponding FOM.
+`VAR` obects are matricies or data frames with the same number of features as its corresponding FOM.
 It is used to store annotations and feature-level metadata such as IDs (e.g. Ensembl, Gene Symbol), reference information (e.g. chromosome coordinates, gene biotype), and analysis results (e.g. variability metrics, cluster labels).

 **Field:** feature_modality
 **Value:** Character string or vector